oyvinddd/ohcubeview/README.md

 ## Usage

-1. Using interface builder, add a UIScrollView instance to the storyboard and make it a subclass of OHCubeView
+1. Using interface builder, add a UIScrollView instance to the storyboard and make it a subclass of OHCubeView.
+Hook the instance up to an `IBOutlet` in the view controller.

 ![Usage 1](/usage-1.png)